thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 The process of survey planning expands on the findings of the needs assessment to provide a blueprint for how the survey will be resourced, managed, designed, and carried out.
 While there is no single approach to survey planning that fits all agencies and organizations, there are commonalities in the topics and issues to consider, and those are the focus of this chapter.
 Project administration is discussed in detail first, followed by an introduction to specific components of a survey to consider when developing a survey methodology; those elements are explored in further detail in the next two chapters.

 ## The Plan

 Survey planning culminates in a written survey plan.
 While survey plans may vary in format, content, and detail, certain general categories of information are recommended for inclusion, depending on the intended audience and the needs of the agency or organization supporting the plan.
-See the [Sample Heritage Survey Plan Outline](#sidebar-1) (see also {% cite 'City of Toronto 2019' %}).
+See the [resource 7.1](#sidebar-1), Sample Survey Plan Outline (see also {% cite 'City of Toronto 2019' %}).

-{% accordion '## Sample Survey Plan Outline' 'sidebar-1' %}
+{% accordion '## Resource 7.1: Sample Survey Plan Outline' 'sidebar-1' %}

 <ol type="I">
   <li>Introduction and Purpose of the Survey Plan